liamtoaldo/NonSenseGenerator/docs/mkdocs/NonSenseGenerator/docs/system_test_document.md

 ### User story 5.2
 Given the user does not select any tense<br>
 When the user generates the sentence<br>
-Then the system uses a random tense<br>
+Then the system uses the present tense<br>
 ### User story 6.1
 Given a nonsense sentence has been generated<br>
 When the user decides to save the generated sentence<br>